Warehouse and Distribution Centres Height Safety Systems

 access ladder design sketch

-8. Key Questions for Warehouse Operators & Safety Leads
+8. Key Questions for Warehouse Operators & Safety Representatives

 • Have all access and servicing tasks at height been identified and risk assessed?